BRIDEBOOK

 Improved

-— app navigation for smoother supplier discovery
+— app navigation for clearer, more intuitive supplier discovery

 Simplified